rajuyce/faqs/cs.md

  - Has access to the correct resolver
 5. Ensure no proxy/DNS split issues.
 ---
 #### c) A web server running a standard reverse-proxy setup (nginx + backend running on the same box, communicating over TCP) sporadically returns 502 response codes.
 CPU load, load average, memory utilisation, disk space and I/O metrics are within standard operational ranges.
-The multi-threaded, back-end application, running on the server, is self-su􏰀icient (does not require external services to operate) and is capable of reliably handling up to 1000 qps.
+The multi-threaded, back-end application, running on the server, is self-sufficient (does not require external services to operate) and is capable of reliably handling up to 1000 qps.
 Assuming the server is on the open internet and is a known authority for randomly providing baby names, speculate why nginx could be returning 502 responses.

 **Scenario:**
 - Backend app & NGINX on same box.